divyareddy083/divyareddy083/README.md

 - 👋 Hi, I’m @divyareddy083
-- 👀 I’m interested in Data Science, Java Development, Web Development
+- 👀 I’m interested in Data Science,Java, and Web Development.
-- 🌱 I’m currently learning Data Science Using Pythona and R programming, Full Stack Development using Java
+- 🌱 I’m currently learning Data Science Using Python and R programming.
 - 📫 How to reach me at djreddy023@gmail.com

 <!---